PandoraPFA/Documentation/README.md

 -Scientific Linux CERN SLC release 6.9, gcc 4.9.3, ROOT 6.06.08 -macOS Sierra, 10.12.6, Apple LLVM version 8.1.0 (clang-802.0.42), ROOT 6.08.02

-2. Whilst PandoraSDK, PandoraMonitoring and LCContent do currently support (with reduced functionality) the c++98/03 standard, c++11 is recommended and is mandatory for some packages.

-3. PandoraMonitoring functionality is optional, but its usage is assumed throughout the following examples.
+2. PandoraMonitoring functionality is optional, but its usage is assumed throughout the following examples.
 It is assumed that the user has already built ROOT, including the EVE libraries.
 The environment variable ROOTSYS is used below and may need to be specified/replaced carefully on some systems.

+3. c++11 is recommended and is mandatory for some packages.
+Using a version of ROOT built when demanding a more recent standard may force you to demand the same (or newer) standard when building PandoraMonitoring and LC/LArReco, despite the fact that these packages themselves only require c++11 support.

 4. Using CMake, the user may find that the identified C and C++ compilers revert to the system default compilers.
 If the intention